Fatima and Sintra Tour from Lisbon the perfect tour for you that have not so much time but do not want to miss visiting these two important sites.

 The fascination of the urban settlements and the villages that give color to this region, constitutes a privileged place par excellence, of undeniable beauty and cultural and natural interest, Queijadas de Sintra, an ancestral sweet that comes at least since the Middle Ages.
 However, there are others that deserve to be tasted, the Pillows is another fantastic example.

-On May 13, 1917, three children from humble families, two of them brothers Francisco and Jacinta Marto and their cousin, Lucia dos Santos, all between 7 and 10 years old said they had seen Our Lady who asked them to pray the rosary and do penances.
+On May 13, 1917, three children from humble families, two of them brothers Francisco and Jacinta Marto and their cousin, Lucia dos Santos, all between 7 and 10 years old said they had seen Lady Mary who told them to pray the rosary and do penances.
 Jacinta and Francisco died of Spanish flu two years after the apparitions, and Lucia became a nun.

 On October 13, 1917, the last apparition of Our Lady to the children was marked by the “miracle of the Sun” as it became known, the legend says that the shepherds had predicted that the Virgin would perform a miracle that day, thus thousands of people went to the city and many of them witnessed a phenomenon described as a vision of the sun spinning through the sky.